-1st or Upper 2nd class UK honours degree or equivalent.
+A first or upper second class UK honours degree or equivalent is usually required.
 MSc/MPhil for PhD Programme.

 Months of entry